Sleightly/TEAM-ME/README.md

 SDHACKS 2017 Project by Matt Chan and Edward Chen

 ## About
 We used AT&T's smart city API to create a data visualization platform where pedestrians and drivers can be better informed of their surrounding city.
-We also wanted to create an automated reponse system using Twilio's API to provide live updates of traffic and pedestrian conditions.
+We also wanted to create an automated response system using Twilio's API to provide live updates of traffic and pedestrian conditions.
 To best demonstrate this, we created a couple simulations on Google Maps with custom markers and animated graphs.

 Some key features we have:
 - Recent live data of past and current traffic conditions